coinbase-samples/intx-scripts-py/rest/README.md

 ## 2. Configuration

-Within the REST folder, you will find a requirements.txt file, from which you will be able to install dependencies with the following command:
+Within the REST folder, you will find a requirements.txt file, from which you will be able to install dependencies with the following commands, run from the root directory:

 ```
+cd rest
 pip install -r requirements.txt
 ```